(First Edition) Island News For November 2017

 family-friendly music festival, sponsored by Miller Ferry, will return on Saturday, June 9, 2018.
 More details to come.

-Join Today!-There are two island groups that have membership forms in this issue.
+Join Today!-Two island groups have membership forms in this issue.
 The first is the Lake Erie Islands Conservancy

 on page 6.
 This group is instrumental in conserving green space on the island.
 Their efforts are so important when it